Mizuho Securities Co. Ltd. Buy - GuruFocus.com

 According to GuruFocus data, these were Mizuho Securities Co.
 Ltd.’s top five trades of the quarter.

 During the quarter, Mizuho Securities Co.
-Ltd. bought 16,488 shares of NAS:AMZN for a total holding of 25,898.
-The trade had a 7.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $126.4.
+Ltd. bought 63,957 shares of ARCA:SPY for a total holding of 153,979.
+The trade had a 7.74% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $395.76.

 Direxion Daily S&P 500 Bull 3X Shares